wang-zhenqi/python3-tutorial-udemy/README.md

 # Chapter 5 - Branch and Loop Statements

-Since this part is not very hard to understand, nor to remember, so I don't want to keep so many details, just some of the important points.
+Since this part is not very hard to understand, nor to remember, I don't want to keep so many details, just some of the important points.

 ## Boolean statements